johnosproject/com.robypomper.josp.api/README.md

 ## Licences

-The JOSP Core API contained in the current repository is distributed using the [GPL v3](LICENCE.md) licence.
+The JOSP API contained in the current repository is distributed using the [GPL v3](LICENCE.md) licence.